ksclarke/freelib-marc4j/README.md

     mvn javadoc:javadoc

-and they will be created in ${PROJECT}/target/site/apidocs
+and they will be created in `freelib-marc4j/target/site/apidocs`

-If you want to create the site that you see at http://ksclarke.github.io/marc4j/ you can type:
+If you want to create the site that you see at http://projects.freelibrary.info/freelib-marc4j/ you can type:

     mvn site

-and it will be created in ${PROJECT}/target/site/
+and it will be created in `freelib-marc4j/target/site/`

-This project is ready to be pushed into the [Sonatype OSS](https://oss.sonatype.org/index.html#welcome) Maven repository once (and if) a MARC4J account is created.
-From there, its artifacts can be easily moved into the central Maven repository.

 So, poke around... experiment, and if you have any problems or questions, [feel free to contact me](mailto:ksclarke@gmail.com).